-Sciatica facts represent the actual objective nature of this agonizing condition, but not necessarily the popular conception of chronic back and leg pain.
+Sciatica facts represent the actual objective truths of this agonizing condition, but not necessarily the popular conception of chronic back and leg pain.
 While there are huge numbers of sciatica patients who suffer terribly with this epidemic neuropathy syndrome, there are very few affected individuals who truly understand the realistic clinical profile of sciatic nerve pain.

 This crucial treatise will separate the facts from the myths, when it comes to sciatica.
 We will explain why many of the misconceptions of sciatic nerve pain have come about and why many continue to be propagated within the medical community.
 This article is a must read for anyone who has not found lasting relief, despite undergoing active treatment for chronic sciatic nerve symptoms.